 This week, your pregnancy hormones are going to start kicking in - which means a lot of mood swings!
 Think of these as chemical signals that tell your body to get ready to start growing a baby.

 Among these are estrogen, which will keep the levels of progesterone and hCG up where they need to be.
 Progesterone maintains the function of the placenta and stimulates breast tissue to grow (which is why they are probably feeling a little tender right now). hCG supports the corpus luteum, this nourishes your growing baby until the placenta

 is ready in five weeks’ time.

 What's my baby doing at five weeks pregnant?

-Also during this week, several other organs will become to form, including the neural tube, the beginnings of your baby’s brain and spinal cord.
-Your baby will also double in size this week – from 2mm to 4mm.
-The placenta still hasn’t fully formed, so at the moment your little one is feeding from something called the ‘yolk sac.’
+The placenta still hasn’t fully formed, so at the moment your little one is feeding on something called the ‘yolk sac.’

-- If you’ve got a cat, it’s time to hand over the litter cleaning duties for the next eight months (not that you’ll be complaining!)
-This is dangerous as it can cause an infection called toxoplasmosis, which can harm your unborn baby.
+Have a cat?
+If you’ve got a cat, it’s time to hand over the litter cleaning duties for the next eight months (not that you’ll be complaining).
+Cat litter is dangerous as it can cause an infection called toxoplasmosis, which can harm your unborn baby.

 Have approx 60 seconds to spare?
 Why not join thousands of mums-to-be and start your very own Amazon baby wish list!
 They're absolutely free to create and perfect to send to the friends, aunties and your mum to make sure you're getting the baby products you really need...Click here!